Ibritumomab Tiuxetan (eye-bri-TOOM-oh-mab tye-UX-e-tan)

-- Do not breastfeed while you are receiving this medicine.
+- Do not breastfeed while you receive this medicine.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

-- This medicine may cause a serious side effect called an infusion reaction.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have fever, chills, trouble with breathing, chest tightness, swelling in your face or hands, lightheadedness, or if you feel like fainting within a few hours after you receive it.
+- This medicine may cause an infusion reaction, which can be life-threatening.
+Tell your doctor right away if you have fever, chills, trouble breathing, chest tightness, rash, swelling in your face or hands, fainting, or lightheadedness within a few hours after you receive the medicine.

-- If this medicine accidentally seeps out of the vein into which it is injected, it may damage some tissues and cause scarring.
-Tell the doctor or nurse right away if you notice redness, pain, or swelling at the place of injection.
+- Tell the doctor right away if you notice redness, pain, or swelling at the place of injection.

 - Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you have blistering or loosening of skin; red, swollen, irritated, or scaly skin; skin peeling or fissures; fingernail changes; or fever or chills while you are using this medicine.
+Tell your doctor right away if you have blistering or loosening of skin; red, swollen, or scaly skin; sores; or fever or chills.

-- This medicine contains albumin, which is derived from donated human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made from human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during the making of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
+- This medicine contains albumin, which is made from donated human blood.
+The risk of getting a virus from medicines made from human blood is low.
+Talk to your doctor if you have concerns about this.